opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/_index.md

 - src: "**.png"
 - src: "**.jpg"
 description: >
-  Assembling the frame of the Index PNP
+  Assembling the frame of the LumenPnP
 ---

 This section is about building the mechanical frame of the machine.
 Bolting prints and extrusion together, getting motion systems set up, and adjusting roller and belt tension.